 I expect human drivers should delay what some call the inevitable outcome of autonomous vehicles: the mobile brothel.
 That’s a link you’ll definitely want to check out in the show notes.

 Toyota seems to be on the cutting edge of the vehicular cyber security trend.
-They’ve developed an open-source test bed to allow researchers and arm-chair car hackers alike a means to find vulnerabilities in car Software is the stuff that lives inside your computer; games...
-More.
+They’ve developed an open-source test bed to allow researchers and arm-chair car hackers alike a means to find vulnerabilities in car software.
 What does this mean to you?
-More eyes on what could be fatal flaws in car control Software is the stuff that lives inside your computer; games...
-More.
+More eyes on what could be fatal flaws in car control software.

 Seemingly as a direct response to last week’s article about the guy who drunk slept his way to jail in his Tesla, a company called Guardian Optical Technologies has developed a system to wake you up if it detects you getting drowsy or dozing off.
 There’s a link to the ZDNet article in the show notes.